OfficeDev/Microsoft-Teams-Samples/samples/link-unfurling-stt/csharp/README.md

 # Link unfruling Share to teams sample

-This sample demos the feature of link ufurling in share to teams.
+This sample demos the feature of link unfurling in share to teams.

 ## Key features